dusty-nv/jetson-containers/packages/llm/llamaspeak/docs.md

   $(./autotag llamaspeak) \
   python3 chat.py --verbose
 ```
-> if you're having issues with getting audio or responses from the web client, it's enable debug logging to check the message traffic.
+> if you're having issues with getting audio or responses from the web client, enable debug logging to check the message traffic.

 The default port is `8050`, but that can be changed with the `--port` argument.
 You can then navigate your browser to `https://HOSTNAME:8050`